Flexible Spending Account Plans

 The Health Flex plan allows you to set aside up to $2,500 to pay

 for eligible out-of-pocket health care expenses that are not covered by your insurance.

 This amount may change in future years.

 - Certain items not covered by insurance

 Dependent Care Flexible Spending Account

-to pay for eligible child or elder care services that are needed so that the
+eligible child or elder care services that are needed so that

-Benefits for reimbursement from this dependent care FSA.
-The claims will be reviewed
+reimbursement from the dependent care FSA.
+All claims

-equal to the amount of the claim, but not more than the amount currently in
+amount of the claim, but not more than the current balance in

 - A Dependent (Day) Care Center, provided it complies with applicable